 Everyone knows lighting can make or break an image.
-But do you know what approach to use when?
+But do you know when to use a KeyShot HDRI vs physical lights?
 KeyShot has two methods of lighting, five physical light types and dozens of settings for each.
 Most people try a few and move on.
 But what if you knew which option to use BEFORE going into trial-and-error mode?

 Want to light with confidence and speed?
 You’ll be one step closer by the time you finish this article!
 By understanding a few simple rules about lights and which to use, you too can put an end to second guesses.
 Let’s look at the pros, cons, differences and scenarios in which you’d use HDRI lighting versus physical lights in KeyShot.

 TLDR; The over-simplified summary: HDRIs are faster to set up and render, whereas physical lights will offer more realism and more control at the expense of setup time and complexity.